RollingGecko/VescUartControl/Readme.md

 in the function commands_process_packet.
 You can write easily own handler functions.
 Use converting functions in the library buffer.c.

+The rest shut be comment sufficient in the VescUart.h.
+Take also a look to the RX-Site of the ArduBoardControler (https://github.com/RollingGecko/ArduBoardControler)

+##Requirements to use this library on bldc FW

+As long as the handlers are not yet pulled from Vedder please use my fork you can finde here: https://github.com/RollingGecko/bldc.git.

+To see the status of the pull request look here: https://github.com/vedderb/bldc/pull/12

+The firmware is merged with vedder's and is up to date.

+In bldc-tool please activate UART and if needed the nunchuk application.

 ##Some details to the UART port used in the VESC